-To learn more about why WordPress is the world’s most popular CMS technology, read the article below:
+To learn more about why WordPress is the most widely distributed CMS technology in the world, see this article:

 A Very Brief History Of Websites

 Traditionally, websites were a collection of separately linked static pages where every element of the page (e.g. navigation menus, layout, page content, etc) …was created using web code (e.g. HTML) by a web designer or website developer using a web editor application tool (e.g. Dreamweaver).